What is this?

 - When true, Debian's experimental repository will be enabled.
 If TRAVIS_DEBIAN_DISTRIBUTION is not set, the value is automatically detected.

 - If the package has some dependencies not found in Debian, you can add your own repository to the build using this variable.
 The format is the same as /etc/apt/sources.list, for example "https://my.repo.net/debian/ stretch main".
+Note that the double-quotes are required to ensure Travis correctly exports the variable.

 - Location of the public key of the extra repository defined in TRAVIS_DEBIAN_EXTRA_REPOSITORY, so that its packages can be authenticated.